FlowFuse/website/src/handbook/development/contributing.md

 #### Branching vs. Forking

-Commits should never be pushed directly to `main`.
+Commits must never be pushed directly to `main`.
 Instead, branch or fork from the relevant branch (most likely `main`) and work from there.

 It is preferred that new work be added on a branch (rather than in a forked repository), although this is not enforced.
 Branch names should be short, informative, and if directly linked to a single issue number, reference such issue number, e.g. `29-issue-summary`.